 5. Develop a Mindfulness Practice

-When to Seek Professional Help Depression vs. Burnout
+When to Seek Help for Depression & Burnout

 Reputable resources to help with suicidal thoughts include: